Chapter Six

 The political legacy of that day lives on, including the UK’s decision not to join the Euro in 1999.
 Many of the issues it raised were at the core of the complexities associated with the Brexit discussions that were taking place as the first edition of Ten Years was published.

-This episode demonstrates perfectly the market volatility induced when political ideology and economic fundamentals clash.
-Most estimates suggest that Soros earned £1bn at a cost to the Bank of England of £3.3bn — not a bad return for a few hours ‘work’.
+This episode perfectly demonstrates the market volatility induced when political ideology and economic fundamentals clash.
+Most estimates suggest that Soros earned £1bn at a cost to the Bank of England of £3.3bn —not a bad return for a few hours ‘work’.

-Please click/tap your browser ‘Back’ button to return to the location navigated from.
+Please click/tap your browser ‘Back’ button to return to the location you navigated from.
 Alternatively, click/tap the ‘The Long March of Globalization’ graphic below to navigate to the Ten Years… The Book page.